(20 ILCS 5/5-550)

 the Americans with Disabilities Act of 1990 in matters concerning individuals

-with disabilities and the provision of rehabilitation services.
+with disabilities and the provision of vocational rehabilitation services.
 The Council

 range of individuals with disabilities and organizations interested in

 individuals with disabilities.
 However, the Governor may delegate his appointing authority under this Section to the Council by executive order.

 The Council shall consist of the following appointed members:

 (1) One representative of a parent training center

 established in accordance with the federal Individuals with Disabilities Education Act.

 (2) One representative of the Client Assistance

 knowledge of and experience with vocational rehabilitation programs.
 If an employee of the Department of Human Services is appointed under this item, then he or she shall serve as an ex officio, nonvoting member.